toybz/movie_app/README.md

 ### Notes on Design Decisions

-* I didn't use a global store because most the pages do not share data between each other, because of the small scale of the app.
-In a large scale application that has lots of shared state, I would have used a global state management lib like Redux.
+* I didn't use a global store because most the pages do not share data between each other and  because of the small scale of the app.
+In a large scale application that has lots of shared state, I would have used a global state management library like Redux Toolkit.

 * To manage the SSR rendered pages returns  serverErrorOccurred and serverErrorMessage prop when a fetch error occurs on the server, so we can show a custom error message on the client.

 * I pushed the .env file to the remote repo, so you dont have to recreate it when testing locally.
 In an ideal real app scenario I wouldn't have pushed it to the remote repo.

+### Testing
+I used cypress to perform basics e2e test on the app.
+The spec is located at cypress/e2e/app.cy.ts

 #### Other things that I didn't work on but took notes of:
   * Pagination